tahajadid/Parkinson_ANN/README.md

 # To know more information

-about ANN and our final project of AI Module you can check our report (PDF format)
+About ANN and our final project of AI Module you can check our report (PDF format)

 _Report - Artificial Neural Networks.pdf_